Let’s pretend we’re having a Q&A session. All questions are taken from Aron et al’s Experimental Generation of Interpersonal Closeness.

 Of all the people in your family, whose death would you find most disturbing?
 Why?

 I think I’ve prepared enough with family member death, but I don’t think I’ve prepared for my first dog’s death.
 I mean, she’s a dog, she loves us for us.
+(UPDATE: She died.)
+So to answer this question now: IDK.

 Share a personal problem and ask your partner’s advice on how he or she might handle it.
 Also, ask your partner to reflect back to you how you seem to be feeling about the problem you have chosen.